 You applied to several schools and received admission offers.
 You assessed several award packages and chose your intended school.
 If you are like most students and their families, you plan to borrow money through the Stafford Loan Program to help to pay for your education.
 Lest you be overcome by the tuition blues, you should view The Stafford Loan as an investment in your future.

 You don't actually see the money or get a check in the mail when you are awarded a Stafford loan.
-How you receive that money depends on whether your school is (1) a direct lending school or (2) a part of the Federal Family Education Loan Program (FFELP).
+How you receive that money depends on whether your school is:

 With the Direct Loan program, your university will act as the loan's originator.
 Direct lending schools offer an Income Contingent Repayment option in which the size of your monthly payments will be determined by your total income.
 You'll repay the loan directly to the government, and it will never be sold to another bank.
 Therefore, you'll have a single contact number should questions arise during your repayment period.